browserengineering/book/book/styles.md

 I've removed the default gray background from `pre` elements for now, but we'll put it back soon.

-Open up this chapter up in your browser to test your code: the code block right after this paragraph should now have a light blue
+Open this chapter up in your browser to test your code: the code block right after this paragraph should now have a light blue background.
-background:

 ``` {.example style=background-color:lightblue}
 <div style="background-color:lightblue"> ... </div>